Lexington Red Sox

-The Lexington Red Sox were a minor league baseball team, based in Lexington, Nebraska from 1956 to 1958.
-The Lexington Red Sox played exclusively as members of the short–season Class D level Nebraska State League, winning the 1956 league championship.
-The Red Sox played as a minor league affiliate of the Boston Red Sox, hosting home games at the Dawson County Fairgrounds Park.
+The Lexington Red Sox were a minor league baseball team, based in Lexington, Nebraska.
+From 1956 to 1958, the Red Sox played exclusively as members of the short–season Class D level Nebraska State League, winning the 1956 league championship.
+The Red Sox played as a minor league affiliate of the Boston Red Sox, hosting home minor league games at the Dawson County Fairgrounds Park.

 History

 Based in Lexington, Nebraska, and Dawson County, Nebraska, the Lexington Red Sox were a Class D level affiliate of the Boston Red Sox that played in the Nebraska State League from 1956 to 1958.
 The Lexington Red Sox played their home games at the Dawson County Fairgrounds Park.
 Lexington won the Nebraska State League Championship in 1956.
 The team disbanded after the 1958 season when the league reduced from eight teams to six teams, with Lexington and the Superior Senators disbanding.

 The 1956 Lexington Red Sox captured the Nebraska State League Championship in their first season.
 Opening day drew 1,900 fans, as Lexington defeated the Holdrege White Sox 10–7.
-The Lexington Red Sox ended the 1956 season with a record of 41–22, placing 1st in the league standings under manager Danny Doyle.
-The Red Sox finished 3.0 games ahead of the 2nd place Grand Island Athletics in the final standings, as the league had no playoffs.
+The Lexington Red Sox ended the 1956 season with a record of 41–22, placing first in the league standings, playing the season under manager Danny Doyle.
+The Red Sox finished 3.0 games ahead of the second place Grand Island Athletics in the final standings, as the league had no playoffs.
 The Red Sox drew 28,393 for the season, an average 901, to Dawson County Fairgrounds Park.